Japan: You're not still going there are you?

 It is important to remember that the area of the country affected by disaster is not a region popular with overseas visitors.
 A first time visitor to the country would not normally travel here and in 2010 we did not send anyone to the affected area.

 All the places that you would normally expect to visit on a two to three week trip are very much open for business and have not been affected by the disaster.

 Before the earthquake and tsunami, Japan was booming as a destination and we had seen quite an increased interest in travel here compared to last year.
 We have had several clients visit Japan in the last few months who have returned with glowing reports.
 The Japanese people will welcome you with open arms should you choose to visit.
 Their economy has obviously been badly hit by the earthquake and tsunami, so visitors are seen as a source of much-needed income, as well as a vote of confidence in Japan itself.

 Normally at this time of year it’s too late to book, but that isn’t the case this year.
-Now is the perfect time to organise travel for October and November 2011 to see the stunning changing colours of the autumn leaves, or for spring next year to time your visit with the famed cherry blossoms.”
+Now is the perfect time to organize travel for October and November 2011 to see the stunning changing colors of the autumn leaves, or for spring next year to time your visit with the famed cherry blossoms.”

 Tailor made vacations in Japan

 To find out more about tailor-made vacations to Japan with Audley, visit the Japan section of our website, or speak to a Japan specialist directly on 1-855-834-8210.